-Abusiveness: Abusiveness is the one area in which the Department's proposal is reasonably close to what the CFPB includes in its manual, but unlike the definition used by the CFPB, the Department fails to include the concept of materiality, despite the fact that this concept is at the core of the manner in which the CFPB interprets UDAAP.
+Abusiveness: Abusiveness is the one area in which the Department's proposal is reasonably close to what the CFPB includes in its manual, but, unlike the definition used by the CFPB, the Department fails to include the concept of materiality, despite the fact that this concept is at the core of the manner in which the CFPB interprets UDAAP.

 Does California Case Law Offer Other Useful Templates for Consideration?
 In its definition of unfairness, the Department includes an act or practice that violates another law, offends an established public policy, or is immoral, unethical, oppressive, or unscrupulous.
 Are these concepts drawn from case law?
 If so, it would be helpful if the Department cited that case law and offered the regulated community examples of specific types of inappropriate behavior, in the same way the CFPB offers examples in the manual cited above.
-Failure to do so could lead to confusion and unnecessary litigation.
-For example, "established public policy," is not case law and thus is subject to subjective interpretation at different times and under different scenarios.
-Several similarly, "immoral," "unethical," "oppressive," or "unscrupulous are broad terms that in a regulatory context leave themselves to misinterpretation or misapplication.

 Does the Department Plan to Identify Specific Acts and Practices that Represent UDAAP in the Commercial Context?
-When the California Consumer Financial Protection Law was being debated, members of the regulated community expressed concern that the Department would interpret UDAAP in a "we'll know it when we see it" manner rather than through the issuance of regulations identifying specific behavior that the Department considered to be UDAAP.
-Although the general concepts in proposed Section X.90009.1 may be somewhat helpful to the regulated community once they are clarified, members of the regulated community will continue to lack examples of specific behaviors that represent UDAAP.
-At some point in the rulemaking process, it would be enormously helpful if the Department would indicate whether (and if so, approximately when) it plans to follow up these general concepts with more specific examples of behavior it considers to be UDAAP.
+When the California Consumer Financial Protection Law was being debated, members of the regulated community expressed concern that DFPI would interpret UDAAP in a "we'll know it when we see it" manner rather than through the issuance of regulations identifying specific behavior that the Department considered to be UDAAP.
+Although the general concepts in proposed Section X.90009.1 may be somewhat helpful to the regulated community once they are cleaned up and clarified, members of the regulated community will continue to lack examples of specific behaviors that represent UDAAP.
+At some point in the rulemaking process, it would be enormously helpful if the Department could indicate whether (and if so, approximately when) it plans to follow up these general concepts with more specific examples of behavior it considers to be UDAAP.